noreen1823/hc-defense-evasion/slackspace/README.md

 # Clear slack space, write 0 into it
 sudo python3 hider.py --purge

-# Write test.txt to slac space slot 1 (max 255 slots)
+# Write test.txt to slack space slot 1 (max 255 slots).
+In our example you can store up to 255 different files.
+You need to specify the id manually.
 sudo python3 hider.py --target /media/usb_mount_point --input test.txt --id 1

 # Read slack space content with id 1 into test2.txt.
 The slackspace content gets automatically cleared after you read it.